AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-46/acsd-46767-category-page-caches-invalidate-when-the-stock-quantity-changes.md

 <u>Expected Results</u>:

-Page should be loaded from cache.
+The page loads from the cache.

 ## Apply the patch